 Internews’ Advocating for Data Accountability, Protection, and Transparency (ADAPT) project is building a coordinated advocacy effort to promote rights-respecting privacy policies and help internet users understand what protections currently exist to keep their data, and themselves, safe online.

 Even in countries that have recently passed data protection legislation, it is important that individuals, private companies, and government have a strong understanding of how the law will be enforced, who will provide oversight, and how it will impact everyday internet users.
-ADAPT will regularly publish blog posts, podcasts, and other content that simplifies and highlights each stage of the legislative lifecycle.
+DIRECT will regularly publish blog posts, podcasts, and other content that simplifies and highlights each stage of the legislative lifecycle.

 Data protection laws and regulations are complex and evolving.
-ADAPT equips traditional internet rights advocates with the legal resources and expertise to conduct informed and effective campaigns promoting rights-respecting privacy policies in their respective countries.
+DIRECT equips traditional internet rights advocates with the legal resources and expertise to conduct informed and effective campaigns promoting rights-respecting privacy policies in their respective countries.

 Bolivia does not have a personal data protection law, but its constitution does recognize the right to privacy.
 The laws that currently exist governing issues of privacy and data constitute a scattered and incomplete regulatory framework.
 A summary of the state of privacy and personal data legislation in the country can be found here [Spanish].
 Draft data protection legislation has been introduced to the Bolivian lower chamber and is awaiting further review and consultation.